FormidableLabs/victory/docs/victory-bar/ecology.md

 VictoryBar animates with [VictoryAnimation][] as data changes when an `animate` prop is provided.
 VictoryBar defines a set of default transition behaviors for entering and exiting data nodes.
 Provide `onExit` and `onEnter` via the animate prop to define custom enter and exit transitions.
-Values returned from `before` and `after` functions will alter the data prop of entering.
+Values returned from `before` and `after` functions will alter the data prop of entering or exiting nodes.

 ```playground_norender
 class App extends React.Component {